 Ancient Usage of Geothermal Energy

-Many contemporaries will be interested in the oldest geothermal center, a stone pool located in China.
+Many contemporaries will be interested in China’s oldest geothermal center, a stone pool.
 Some give credit to Romans for the initial usage of geothermal energy.

 However, the real pioneers were not Chinese or Romans but Etruscans.
 They were the ones who utilized geothermal power for multiple purposes.